 It's all about transactions.
 In this case receipts and payments.

 Because you will have a kept a great set of books, reporting will be a simple matter.

 Quentin Pain is an author, speaker and small business strategist.
 He has started 6 businesses including multi-million pound British software company Accountz.

 He has been awarded 3 Macworld nominations and is a fellow and council member of the International Association of Bookkeepers and the International Association of Accounting Professionals.

 He became the IAB Small Business Mentor of the Year in 2013 and was voted Top 10 UK Business Advisor by Enterprise Nation in 2015 (the judges included the Department for Business, Innovation and Skills).

 He is co-author of a Dummies title and has self-published 3 other books.
-He founded and now runs Legendary Business Owners Ltd, which helps entrepreneurs become number 1 in their market through The Number One Club.
+He founded and now runs The Number One Club, which helps entrepreneurs become number 1 in their market.

 Part of being successful means understanding your finances and that's where Quentin's Learn Bookkeeping From Scratch course comes in.
 Developed from the book he wrote in 1998 it is the first course to reveal the true logic behind double-entry bookkeeping, the standard used by every accounting professional in the world.
 This new approach makes it accessible to everyone including complete novices.

 Quentin has been featured in The Sunday Times, The Independent, The Daily Express, The Financial Times, MoneyWeek, Metro (where he was the Money Doctor columnist) and BBC Radio.